General LLM FAQs

 What academic support is available for LLM students?

-The Law School has a Director of International Programs who serves as the primary academic advisor for every member of the LLM population.
+The Law School has an Assistant Dean of International Programs who serves as the primary academic advisor for every member of the LLM population.
 Our dedicated International Programs Office also hosts a variety of cocurricular workshops and events to support your academic success at the Law School.
 The IP Team developed the ACE Program, which provides comprehensive support for our international students.

 Are credits from the LLM Program transferrable to Northwestern’s JD Program?